rmsk2/rustpwman/README.md

 stored in the file system of the machine on which `rustpwman` runs.
 This also means that the image containing the QR code has to be created before it can be displayed.
 For this purpose you have to specify the file name in which to store the QR code.

-After you have scanned the QR code with your device you most probably want to delete the file again. `rustpwman` offers to do that for you immedeately after starting the image viewer.
+After you have scanned the QR code with your device you most probably want to delete the file again. `rustpwman` offers to do that for you immediately after starting the image viewer.

 ### Search Entry